ssahibsingh/projects-codedamn/weather-app/step1/Instructions.md

-# Hello and Welcome to **Weather App** guided tutorial!

-## In this step, we will focus on adding Alignment, Margins and Padding, with the help of Bootstrap classes.
+In this step, we will focus on adding Alignment, Margins and Padding, with the help of Bootstrap classes.

-### Please carry out the following steps:
+#### Please carry out the following steps:

 1. Please note that, in **JSX**, to use a class attribute, we need to use `className` instead of `class`.
 2. The overall app would look much better if things are _center-aligned_.
 Add `text-center` class to the `div` element with `id="weather-app"`.